rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 >   'Whether such a thing as metaphysics be at all possible?'
 >
 >   If it be a science, how comes it that it cannot, like other sciences,
->   obtain universal and permanent recognition ?
+>   obtain universal and permanent recognition?
 If not, how can it maintain
 >   its pretensions, and keep the human mind in suspense with hopes, never ceasing,
 >   yet never fulfilled?
 Whether then we demonstrate our knowledge or our ignorance
 >   in this field, we must come once for all to a definite conclusion respecting